Tebogo Jacko Magubane: Education

 Tebogo Magubane began his formal education in 1988 at Khensani Primary School in Soshanguve, completing Standard 4 in 1993.
 He then attended D.C.
 Marivate Middle School, where he completed Standard 7 in 1996, and matriculated from Hlanganani High School in 1999.

 In 2001, he furthered his studies in Accounting at Technikon Pretoria, now known as the Tshwane University of Technology (TUT).
 While studying at TUT, he was actively involved in student life and extracurricular development.
 He represented the university at national debating competitions and served in various student structures promoting academic and personal development.

 Magubane later expanded his academic portfolio by earning a National Certificate in Radio from Wits Radio Academy, equipping him with specialized skills in broadcasting and radio programming.
 He also holds a BA degree with a specialization in Communication Science from the University of South Africa Unisa, enhancing his expertise in media, communication, and public engagement.

 In October 2018, Magubane graduated with a Bachelor of Laws (LLB) degree from Unisa.
-His diverse academic background combines media, communication, business, and legal knowledge—making him a well-rounded media professional and leader.
+His academic background spans media, communication, business, and law.